Researching Modern Day Government Overreach for 1984

-Congress passes the USA Freedom Act on June 2, 2015, in an attempt to end bulk data collection of calling records by the NSA.
-It’s the first time in over 30 years that Congress approves a bill placing “restrictions and oversight” on the NSA’s surveillance powers.
+Congress passes the USA Freedom Act on June 2, 2015, attempting to end bulk data collection of calling records by the NSA.
+It’s the first time in 30 years that Congress approves a bill placing “restrictions and oversight” on the NSA’s surveillance powers.

-Snowden is currently granted asylum in Russia, ironically a nation with a terrible human rights’ record and very little freedom of the press.
+Snowden is granted asylum in Russia, ironically a nation with a terrible human rights’ record and very little freedom of the press.
 He is considered by many to be a hero, and by many to be a traitor.
-Regardless, his actions have severely impacted the government’s clandestine operations, and forced the government to be more transparent.
+His actions have severely impacted the government’s clandestine operations, forcing the government to be more transparent.